usnistgov/gzaprsros/Worlds/Readme.md

 </TR>
 <TR>
 <TD>Gz Vision Sim<BR></TD>
-<TD>If True, the vision simulator plugin will run which emits the Gazebo model for all kitting models on a given socket port (typically port 5002 but configurable).<BR></TD>
+<TD>If True, the vision simulator plugin will run which emits the Gazebo model for all kitting models on a given socket port (typically port 5001 or 5002 but configurable).<BR></TD>
 </TR>
 </TABLE>